Why few Indians are lining up for Covid-19 booster doses

 Jameel said the low turnout could also be due to inadequate communication by the private sector about vaccinations.
 Further, he said many Indians were infected during the third wave and developed hybrid immunity – protection provided by vaccination as well as natural infection.
 “In some people, the natural immunity post an infection stays for six months, in some it deteriorates after three,” said Jameel.
 “People may have decided to wait longer.”

 Dr Joy Chakraborty, chief operating officer at PD Hinduja Hospital, said private hospitals have started advertising the availability of booster doses on social media.
-“We think the count of people will increase.
-Yesterday [Tuesday] we got some fresh stock of vaccine,” said Chakraborty, adding that the low cost will also encourage beneficiaries.
+“We think the count of people will increase,” he said.

 Respond to this article with a post